 Chard is a beloved kitchen-garden vegetable in Italian cuisine.
 Combined with white beans and tomatoes, this stick-to-your-ribs dish will satisfy the heartiest of appetites.

 The trick with tofu, I’ve found, is to cook it in a skillet separately first, prior to adding it to the “lot” of other flavors surrounding it, browning it in olive oil and/or vinegar (as in this recipe) with spices, creating a savory sauce and a nice sensation of texture and goodness.
 Recipe contributed by […]

 Broccoli, cauliflower, green beans, and peppers mingle in a rich coconut–peanut base, making a stew that’s great all year round.
 Adapted from Vegan Soups and Hearty Stews for All Seasons.
 Photos by Theresa Raffetto.

 If you master this delicious stir-fry of Asian noodles and spicy tofu, you’ll be less inclined to reach for that Chinese take-out menu!

 Brimming with barely-cooked vegetables, this noodle dish makes a good light dinner.
 Leftovers packed in a container and eaten cold also make a terrific change-of-pace offering in a brown-bag lunch.

 This green delight — a smoothie featuring the green goodness of spinach and sprouts with the sweetness of pineapple — offers ultimate refreshment, and the coconut water is immensely hydrating.
 It’s great over a couple of pieces of ice if the day is very warm.
 Bottoms up!

-This spicy, nutty salad is an amalgam of Indonesian and Thai-influenced ingredients and seasonings.
+This spicy, nutty platter of cold noodles is an amalgam of Indonesian and Thai-influenced ingredients and seasonings.